MikeDombo/AudioDidact/README.md

 ![config.php](https://raw.githubusercontent.com/md100play/PodTube/master/README-images/config-php.PNG)

 - Set database configuration, also in `config.php`.
-- Set `batchProcess.php` to run as often as you like.
+- Set `batchProcess.php` to run as often as you like using the Windows Task Sheduler or cron on *nix.
 This script is used to delete files once they are kicked out of every user's feed.
 If you have lots of disk space, then you may not want to run this script ever, so that the audio and thumbnails are always available.

 ## Usage